Welsbach Technology Metals Acq - GuruFocus.com

 Cautionary Statement Concerning Forward-Looking Statements

 This press release contains statements that constitute “forward-looking statements,” including with respect to the potential conversion of the promissory note by the Sponsor into additional private placement units and the anticipated deposit of the proceeds of such purchase in the Company’s Trust Account.
-No assurance can be given that the transactions discussed above will be completed on the terms described, or at all, or that the proceeds of the purchase of the promissory note will be deposited as indicated.
+No assurance can be given that the transactions discussed above will be completed on the terms described, or at all.
 Forward-looking statements are subject to numerous conditions, many of which are beyond the control of the Company.

 Investor Contact: